This recipe is safe for Coumadin (warfarin) users.

 Even though this soup takes a little time to make most of that time is in roasting the tomatoes.
 The recipe is quite easy and the perfect fall soup with a hearty whole wheat (or gluten-free) roll and a salad and you have the perfect dinner.

-This recipe makes great leftovers.
-Note: Roasting the tomatoes ahead of time (the day before or even the weekend before) can reduce the active cooking time to 60 minutes.
+Cooking Time: 120 Minutes (Note: Roasting the tomatoes ahead of time (the day before or even the weekend before) can reduce the active cooking time to 60 minutes.)

 Preheat oven to 400°F. Place tomatoes in a shallow roasting pan.
 Spray a light coating of olive oil over the tomatoes.
 Place the pan in preheated oven and roast for about one hour.